Helen Herron Taft

 As first lady, Taft was closely involved in the political aspects of the presidency, regularly sitting in on meetings and serving as her husband's closest advisor.
 She held a strong influence over the president's decisions, expressing her concerns when she disagreed with him and providing her input on presidential appointments.
 She also carried out a reorganization of the White House staff and decor.
 Inspired by her experience in the Philippines, she converted the White House lawn and the West Potomac Park into social hubs with regular live shows and events.
 Her decision to plant cherry trees in the park proved to be a success, creating a popular tourist attraction.
 Taft's influence as first lady was cut short by a stroke two months into her tenure, permanently limiting her mobility and leaving her absent for a year while she partially recovered.

-Though President Taft was relieved that his term had ended, Taft was upset by his defeat for reelection.
+Though President Taft was relieved that his term had ended, Helen Taft was upset by his defeat for reelection.
 She remained active after leaving the White House, supporting the Red Cross during World War I and participating in activities for the Colonial Dames of America.
 She was widowed in 1930, and she was buried beside her husband in Arlington National Cemetery after her death in 1943.

 Early life

 Childhood

-Helen Herron was born on June 2, 1861 in Cincinnati as the fourth of eleven children, the daughter of Harriet Collins Herron and lawyer John Williamson Herron.
+Helen Herron was born on June 2, 1861, in Cincinnati as the fourth of eleven children, the daughter of Harriet Collins Herron and lawyer John Williamson Herron.
 Throughout her life, she went by "Nellie".
 Her father was an associate of two future presidents: he was a college classmate of Benjamin Harrison and a law partner of Rutherford B. Hayes, while her mother was the daughter and the sister of U.S. congressmen.
 Growing up around politics, Herron developed a love for campaigning.
 She was also musically inclined as a child, eventually becoming proficient in the piano.

 Herron's many siblings, eight of whom survived to adulthood, made life complicated for her family, causing her to develop a personal insecurity and distance herself from her family.
 As a teenager, Herron would rebel against the societal expectations for upper class women; by the age of 15 she had secretly begun smoking cigarettes, drinking whiskey, and gambling.
 Seeking a channel for her ambition and independence, she enrolled in Cincinnati's prestigious Miss Nourse School for Girls where she was educated in many subjects, including several languages.
 She then attended Miami University, and she also briefly attended the University of Cincinnati.

 Herron took an interest in law when she was young, often reading her father's legal books at his law office.
 In 1877, she accompanied her parents when they visited President Hayes and stayed for several weeks at the White House.
 Her younger sister Lucy Hayes Herron was baptized at that event and named for Mrs. Hayes.
 This visit instilled in Herron a strong desire to return to the White House as first lady, one that she would often present to her eventual husband.